lukirudaka/proot-distro-chironos/README.md

 Congrats, you've installed the RootFS and (assuming you did) created a startup script to easily start it :)

-(Note: Pretty much all of the code is NOT mine.)
+(Note: Pretty much all of the code is NOT mine.
+I just mashed a bunch of stuff together to get stuff working, then recreated what I did to make a clean and not-as-bloated rootFS for public use.)